 - Driveway LEGO or chalk art competitions

 - Online video chats with neighbors

-- Online dance parties (cue up a DJ, turn on a neighborhood video chat, and dance the night away in your living room)
+- Outdoor or online dance parties (cue up a DJ, turn on a neighborhood video chat, and dance the night away in your living room)

 - Curbside mocktail parties or coffee breaks

 - Fun Friday costume parade (choose a different theme each week and hold a neighborhood walk about at the same time each Friday)

 With more neighbors getting outdoor exercise close to home, you have a chance to start a neighborhood activity to spread #ViralKindness.
 These activities are fun surprises for neighbors to discover on daily walks.

 - “Bear Hunt” or “Safari” – A window or yard scavenger hunt where neighbors can keep an eye out for teddy bears or other stuffed animals in windows or on property.
 Creative neighbors can make bingo cards to let each other know what they should be on the lookout for.